OTV (Romanian TV channel): Licence retraction attempts by the National Audiovisual Council

 Following repeated violations of the broadcast rules, most significantly broadcasting propaganda for Diaconescu's political party, the National Audiovisual Council decided to diminish the remaining timespan of the broadcast licence of OTV at that time to half of its length, meaning that OTV would have had to end its broadcast on 28 September 2012.
+Around the same time, OTV's parent company, "Ocram Television", was declared to be insolvent by the Bucharest Court.
 Diaconescu claimed that the decision was commanded by president Băsescu and his show in the evening featured a relatively large number of people gathered in the studio, many of them members of Diaconescu's People's Party, waving the Romanian flag and singing party anthems.
 Nevertheless, the show did not bring much attention from the public, placing OTV only on the 9th place in the rating top.

 Two weeks after this decision was made by the council, the same sanction was imposed again, on the grounds of continued propaganda for PPDD, halving once more the remaining timespan of the licence of OTV.
 Following this second sanction, OTV was due to be shut down on 4 July.

 On 24 April, the sanction was imposed for the third time, which was an unprecedented event in Romanian broadcasting.
 OTV was then due to be shut down on 29 May.
 Diaconescu's show started later than usual in the evening, after an announcement written in large white characters on a black background that was reading "Today, the People's Television has been forbidden by Traian Băsescu for political reasons." had been broadcast for several hours.
 Also, a yellow crawl band running at the bottom of the screen announced that Diaconescu was going to "make important unveilings on OTV for the last time".
 At about 11 PM, Diaconescu appeared on air and held a relaxed free speech, during which he accused various politicians of corruption and also accused members of the NCA of bribery.

 After an appeal by Diaconescu at the Bucharest Appeal Court, all the sanctions on OTV's licence were lifted, leaving OTV with its broadcast licence lasting until 2013.